 Get to know the surroundings: enter The Vessel

 Did you know that this avant-garde structure was designed by English architect Thomas Heatherwick, author of the London 2012 Olympic Games cauldron?
-This futuristic steel building that many resemble a beehive, a vase or even a shawarma has become the icon of Hudson Yards and since its opening in 2019 has been an instant hit.
+This futuristic steel building that many resemble a beehive, a vase or even a shawarma has become the icon of Hudson Yards and since its opening in 2019 has been an instant success.

 But it is as spectacular on the outside as it is on the inside.
 The building's internal structure is also mesmerizing as you look down at the views to the ground.